dates1967/simpleinvoices/si4win/ReadMe.txt

                * Fixed: Simple Invoices version not showing in about dialog
                * Fixed: Default mysql port was set to 3306 instead of 3304 if settings.ini was missing
                * Fixed: Default bind address was set incorrectly if settings.ini was missing
-               * Fixed: If bind address was blank (accept on all addresses) a false error would be displayed
+               * Fixed: If bind address was blank (bind to all addresses) a false error would be displayed
                * Fixed: Typo in settings.ini - height value was being ignored because key was spelled "hight"
                * Note: Other minor tweaks and internal script adjustments